Information and resources for SUNY Geneseo students during the COVID-19 pandemic.

 Students Commuting from Home

-Students commuting to campus from their permanent home address who are engaged with in-person or hybrid classes are expected to limit travel or activity that would raise their level of exposure, but are exempt from the above quarantine and testing requirements.
+Students commuting to campus from their permanent home address who are engaged with in-person or hybrid classes are expected to limit travel or activity that would raise their level of exposure.

 Carpooling and Ride Sharing